Rejwan-Sharif/HotelManagementSystem/REDME.md

 Features:-
 * Check-In: Allows hotel staff to register guests and allocate rooms for their stay.
-* Checkout: Facilitates the smooth process of guest departures, including settling bills and room vacancy.
+* Checkout: Facilitates the smooth process of guest departures, including settling bills and room vacancies.
 * Deposit Handling: Provides a way to manage guest deposits and refunds during their stay.
 * Room Management: Helps in managing room availability, types, and allocations.
 * Customer Details: Stores and maintains comprehensive customer information for personalized service.
 * Customer Summaries: Generates summaries of guest stays, payments, and preferences.
-* Employee Management: Enables management of staff roles, responsibilities.
+* Employee Management: Enables management of staff roles, and responsibilities.
-* Reporting: Generates various reports including occupancy rates, revenue.
+* Reporting: Generates various reports including occupancy rates, and revenue.

 Technologies Used :-